tanvir-ishraq/Projects-Tanvir-Isharq/README.md

 ## Description
 A django weather web application project:
-* search functionality for any location.
-View .. attribures
+* Search functionality for any location.
+Provides temprature, pressure, humidity, forcast, description, coordinate for locations.
 * Api integration.
 Then process JSON with python dictionary to deliver to frontend.
 * csrf token for form submission.
 Cross-site request forgery protection.
 * Use of bootstrap to be faithul to responsiveness